curpe/data_cleaning_and_EDA/README.md

-# Simple Data Cleaning and EDA using Pandas
+# Explaratory Data Analysis & Sanitation
 Process on cleaning the datasets until it can be distributed for further analysis.

 Graphs were ssing external library such as Pandas and Matplotlib.